Yuanjiawaornis: Skeleton

 The fact that the branches are tapered does not mean that there is a weak connection with the scapulae: the top of the tip has a swelling and the processus acromialis of the scapula protrudes with its tip into a concave facet in that bulge, a morphology unique to Yuanjiawaornis.
 The sternum is wider than long, with a convex leading edge.
-The sword-shaped protrusion at the centre of the hind edge is wider than the protrusions at the outer corners; in most relatives, they are the same width.
-All three protrusions project to the rear at about the same distance.
-The outer protrusions are only slightly broadened at their ends, while they usually end in a fan shape.
-The intermediate protrusions at the rear edge are remarkably well developed.
+The sword-shaped process at the centre of the hind edge is wider than the processes at the outer corners; in most relatives, they are the same width.
+All three processes project to the rear at about the same distance.
+The outer processes are only slightly broadened at their ends, while they usually end in a fan shape.
+The intermediate processes at the rear edge are remarkably well developed.
 They end in a point and curve slightly inwards.

-Arm and hind leg have approximately the same length as in most Enantiornithes.
-That the upper surface of the humerus is flat is quite exceptional, but that the deltopectoral ridge gradually passes into the shaft is quite normal.
+Arm and hindleg have approximately the same length, as in most Enantiornithes.
+That the upper surface of the humerus is flat is quite exceptional, but that the deltopectoral ridge gradually mergesb with the shaft is quite normal.
 The ulna is slightly longer than the humerus at fifty-three millimetres.
 The straight and half as wide radius has a groove on the side of the interspace with the ulna, as do some relatives.
 The hand is not fused in the holotype, a sign that it was a young adult specimen.

 The lower leg forms a fused tibiotarsus over five centimetres long.
-On the tibia is a prominent crista fibularis.
-The fibula is relatively short, lying along with the upper 30% of the tibia and ending in a tapering point below.
-The first metatarsal is P-shaped in internal view and not curved around the longitudinal axis.
-The second metatarsal is the widest element of the metatarsal and clearly longer than the fourth metatarsal.
+On the tibia a prominent crista fibularis is present.
+The fibula is relatively short, stretching over the upper 30% of the tibia and ending in a tapering point to below.
+The first metatarsal is P-shaped in internal view and not warped around the longitudinal axis.
+The second metatarsal is the widest element of the metatarsus and clearly longer than the fourth metatarsal.
 At the lower hinge joint of the third metatarsal, the inner edge projects more strongly towards the sole side than the outer edge, as in Soroavisaurus and Neuquenornis.
 The fourth metatarsal has no hinge joint but ends in a rounded tip that allows the toe more lateral freedom of movement.
 The first pedal ungual, which was directed backwards, is robust and strongly curved.
 Another preserved foot claw of uncertain position is straighter.

 Phylogeny

 No exact cladistic analysis of Yuanjiawaornis was published in 2015.
-The descriptors limited its phylogenetic position to a general Enantiornithes.
-They deduced this from the possession of several typical Enantiornithe features.
+The authors limited its phylogenetic position to a general Enantiornithes.
+They deduced this from the possession of several typical enantiornithean features.
 The parapophyses, the facets for the lower rib heads, are centred on the sides of the vertebrae.
 The coracoid has a convex interface with the scapula and an upper groove.
 The wishbone is Y-shaped with a long anterior point (hypocleidium).
-The sternum has a parabolic leading edge and paired posterior lateral protrusions.
+The sternum has a parabolic leading edge and paired posterior lateral processes.
 The radius has a longitudinal groove on the side of the gap with the ulna.
 The second metatarsal is wider transversely than the third, which is wider than the fourth.